 If the total liability still doesn't add up to at least $500, keep carrying it over until you reach the minimum deposit amount or the annual deadline (whichever comes first).

 Employers must deposit their payment via the Electronic Federal Tax Payment System (EFTPS).
 If your unemployment taxes total less than $500 for the year, you can just include it with your annual return by filling out the 940-V Payment Voucher included on the form.

 Employers must file Form 940 by January 31st following the year wages were paid.
 For example, you must file the form by January 31st, 2024, for wages paid in 2023.

 If January 31st falls on a Saturday, Sunday, or legal holiday, IRS Form 940 is due the next business day.
 Employers who've deposited all FUTA tax payments on time can take until February 10th to file.

 How to Amend Form 940

-You can amend an IRS Form 940 from previous years by using the previous year’s form to file your amended return.
-For example, if you need to amend a return you filed in 2018, you can file an amended return using the form from 2018.
-Steps to amend your return are included below:
+Employers can amend an IRS Form 940 from a previous year by using that previous year’s form to file the amended return.
+For example, if you need to adjust a return you filed in 2022, you can file an amended return using the form from 2022.
+The steps to amend your return are included below:

-- Amend the form with the correct amounts.
+- Update the form with the correct amounts.

-- Employers with adjustments on the amended Form 940 need to also attach Schedule R form.
+- Employers with amendments for an aggregate Form 940 should also attach a Schedule R.

 What Is the Difference Between a 940 and a 941 Form?